Old car logos: American car companies that went out of business

 From 1926 until its discontinuation in 2010, Pontiac remained one of the pillars of the automotive industry, especially in the United States.
 Known for its luxury vehicles that set high standards in the market, the brand had an indelible impact on automotive culture.
 Pontiac achieved fame with iconic models such as the Trans Am that attracted attention for their style, comfort, and performance.

-The brand’s visual style has played a crucial role in shaping its reputation.
+The brand’s visual style has been crucial in shaping its reputation.
 The Pontiac logo, depicting a bright red arrow symbolizing a shield, was not just a decoration but a statement.
 This element, combined with the hard sans-serif font below the arrow, captured the essence of a strong and confident brand.

-Pontiac, known for setting trends rather than following them, was constantly innovating technologically and updated styling.
+Pontiac, known for setting trends rather than following them, constantly innovates technologically and updated styling.
 The brand has strived to offer an unrivaled driving experience by constantly updating its models with the latest technology and premium features.
-Whether it was fuel-efficient engines or luxurious interiors, Pontiac consistently exceeded consumer expectations.
+Whether fuel-efficient engines or luxurious interiors, Pontiac consistently exceeds consumer expectations.

 Saturn